Moshikol/clicker-battleship/README.md

 A hybrid game combining clicker mechanics with strategic naval combat.
 Players accumulate resources through clicking, defend their territory, and launch strategic attacks against opponents.

+## Deployment

+The game is automatically deployed to GitHub Pages using GitHub Actions.
+You can access the live version at: https://moshikol.github.io/clicker-battleship/

 ## Features

 ### Phase 1: Core Clicker Mechanics